 - How long is the benefit period?
 It’s typically that the headline discount offers you see will only apply for the first year of your plan.
 After that, you will start paying the non-discounted cost, which as you can see from the table above, are a lot more expensive.

 - What are the conditions of your discount and what happens if you don’t meet them?
 Most people will find it easy to pay their bills on time or by direct debit, but failing to do so one billing period could result in you losing the benefit all together.
 You could even be slugged a fee.

 Victorians are inundated with different incentives to try and persuade them to sign up with a particular electricity provider.
 For example, Lumo Energy has a rewards program called ‘Lumo Ameego’ whereby customers can benefit from discounts at a range of retailers.
 You can also get money off cinema and theme park tickets, amongst other things.
 Other providers offer a credit on your first bill when you sign up online, usually a fairly modest $50 or $100.
 Meanwhile others try to attract customers based on their hobbies – be it going to the movies, or supporting a sports team.
-Simply Energy has two different energy plans along these lines, one providing a set amount of ‘free’ movie tickets and the other offering a $100 megastore voucher for the Hawthorn Football Club.
+For example, Simply Energy has an energy plan promising 16 ‘free’ Gold Class movie tickets over two years and has also had a plan offering a $100 megastore voucher for the Hawthorn Football Club.